TheJonassss/InkTrapGenerator/README.md

 ## Multiple masters

 Apply the filter per visible master.
-In **Relative** depth mode the trap depth is taken from that master's stem thickness, so every master gets traps proportional to its own weight — keeping the family visually consistent without re-tuning.
+In **Relative** depth mode the trap depth is taken from that master's stem, so each master gets traps proportional to its own weight.

 ## Known limitations